 The government remains committed to attracting FDI, expanding trade with South America, Africa, and Asia, and focusing on niche sectors of the economy such as tourism, renewable energy, high quality industrial components, technology services, and value-added agricultural products.
-U.S. Census data indicates that Portuguese consumers bought approximately $1.1 billion dollars worth of U.S. goods and services in 2012.
-During that same period, U.S. imports of Portuguese goods and services totaled over $2.61 billion, up from $2.14 billion in 2010.
-The top U.S. states exporting to Portugal were Texas, New Hampshire, California, Ohio, New Jersey, Wisconsin, Indiana, and New York.
-Top U.S. exports included computer and electronic products, industrial machinery, agricultural products, chemicals, and electrical equipment.
+U.S. Census data indicates that Portuguese consumers bought approximately $1.1 billion dollars’ worth of U.S. goods and services in 2014, an increase of around 30% compared with 2013.
+During that same period, U.S. imports of Portuguese goods and services totaled over $3.2 billion, up from $2.83 billion in 2013.
+The top U.S. states exporting to Portugal were Portugal were Louisiana, Texas, Indiana, California, and New Jersey.
+Top U.S. exports included agricultural products, transportation equipment, chemicals, computer and electronic products.

 The United States continues to work closely with Portugal to find ways to expand and deepen two-way trade and investment to better reflect historically strong political, geo- strategic, and security ties between the two countries.
 Portugal’s continued drive to modernize and diversify its economy will offer possibilities for growth in U.S. trade and investment over the medium and long-term.
-Demand for high-quality, price-competitive U.S. products in Portugal is strong, and privatization of several large government- owned companies will provide additional opportunities for investment.
+Demand for high-quality, price-competitive U.S. products in Portugal are strong, and privatization of several large government- owned companies will provide additional opportunities for investment.

-American exporters also face competition in Portugal from savvy European competitors.
+American exporters face competition in Portugal from savvy European competitors.
 European companies are already familiar with aspects of the business culture, financing, regulations, standards, etc. In addition, they do not face import tariffs that U.S. companies have to pay to get their products into Portugal.
 Some U.S. companies have also reported that they are now encountering Chinese competitors in Portugal.
-In addition, Portugal still has one of the highest Value Added Tax (VAT) rates in Europe at 23%.

 Portugal is an excellent entry point or test market for U.S. firms looking to establish access into the EU.
 The country is politically stable; the crime rate is relatively low; the bilateral relationship is strong; English is widely spoken; and the population is very friendly toward Americans.
-Both physical and IT Infrastructure are well developed, and Portugal is still one of the lower commercial cost business environments in Western Europe.
+Both physical and IT Infrastructure are well developed, and the cost of doing business in Portugal is significantly lower as compared to other countries in Western Europe.